![]() |

 Summer fruit salads are effortless.
 The fruit is so abundant, so fresh, so intoxicating, no embellishment is needed.

-Winter fruit salads take more thought.
-This apple salad has been a favorite for many years, it's often on the menu for my annual cookie swap but I also make it for a light breakfast for Christmas morning.
+Winter fruit salads take more thought, don't they?
+This apple salad has been a favorite for many years, it's often on the menu for my annual cookie swap but I also make it for a breakfast for Christmas morning, more room for cinnamon rolls or Christmas pulla!

-Orange juice concentrate is one of my "secret pantry ingredients".
-I keep a small can in the door of the freezer, scooping it out a spoonful at a time for intense orange flavor.
+Frozen orange juice concentrate is one of my "secret pantry ingredients".
+I keep it in the freezer, scooping it out a spoonful at a time for intense, undiluted orange flavor.

 APPLE YOGURT SALAD